dotmap/vue-trianglify/README.md

-# vue-trianglify
+# vue-markdown-monaco
-A Vue component for generating beautiful polygonal graphics
+A Vue component for awesome Markdown editing.
+Built with the Monaco editor.